QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/cp/index.md

 When developing software, there are well-known guidelines, [patterns](../dp/index.md), methodologies and tools that can help boost developers. 🥇
 </div><div>

-One of the life-saving methodologies when you have a bug is the [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) method.
+One of the life-saving methodologies, when you have a bug, is the [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) method.
 While you explain the problem to a rubber duck, you might be enlightened and find the solution. 🦆
 </div></div>

 <hr class="sep-both">